redhat-nfvpe/python-tripleo-derive-params/sriov-derive-params/README.md

 ## User Inputs

-#### node_uuid:
+#### flavor:
-This input parameter specifies UUID of the node is used to identify the baremetal node and DPDK parameters are derived based on that node hardware data.
+This input parameter specifies the flavor name associated to the role to identify the first baremetal node and SRIOV parameters are derived based on that node hardware data.

 #### huge_page_allocation_percentage:
 This input parameter specifies the required percentage of total memory